AugustoL/erc20-flash-lender/README.md

 **Functions:**
 - `createExecutor()` - Create a standalone executor with caller as owner (reusable)
-- `createAndExecuteFlashLoan(token, amount, operations[])` - Create executor and execute flash loan in one transaction
+- `createAndExecuteFlashLoan(token, amount, operations[])` - Create executor and execute single-token flash loan in one transaction
+- `createAndExecuteMultiFlashLoan(tokens[], amounts[], operations[])` - Create executor and execute multi-token flash loan in one transaction

 ### Operation Structure